 - Lightweight stove, cook set, and utensils

 - Lightweight but energy-rich foods and drink mixes

 - Lightweight rain gear

-This webpage should help you prepare for your TMA hunt.
-We have structured this site based on the most frequently asked questions by past TMA hunters.
-If you need more information, please contact the Alaska Department of Fish & Game in Tok at (907) 883-2971 or Fairbanks at (907) 459-7213.
+If you need more information, please contact the Alaska Department of Fish and Game in Tok at (907) 883-2971 or Fairbanks at (907) 459-7206.